Our Bylaws

 iii.
 Keep the official copy of the Bylaws and Operating Rules up to date.

 c.
-Duties of the Secretary/Treasurer – The duties of the Secretary/Treasurer either by direct action or delegation to staff shall be to:
+Duties of the Treasurer – The duties of the Treasurer either by direct action or delegation to staff shall be to: oversee all financial obligations of the Association, including but not limited to the following:

 i.
 Sign all checks for payments as directed by the Board.

-d.
-The President or Vice-President and the Secretary/Treasurer shall sign on behalf of the Association for any purchase or sale of Association property when approved by the Board.
+e.
+The President, the Vice-President the Secretary or the Treasurer shall sign on behalf of the Association for any purchase or sale of Association property when approved by the Board.

 I. Employee Duties